irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 **Content warning for this section: war, death, medical science, nuclear catastrophe, climate disaster, hate crimes, racism, sexual assault**

 Politics fucking sucks.
 People everywhere are hurting and dying.
-Soldiers bleed out in trenches.
+Soldiers bleed out in ditches.
 People are denied medical care and, in the course of trying to go about their day, lose their grip on consciousness and fall down to never wake up again.
 People in innocent marginalised groups are routinely abused, made to feel awful, and, in extreme cases, beaten and stabbed to death.

 Around the world there are hundreds of space rockets, magnificent works of engineering, turned to a twisted purpose.
 They carry bombs.
 Put together, all of these bombs are enough to blanket the surface of the entire planet multiple times over, and wipe out 99% of all plant and animal life.